ComposableFi/composable/docs/docs/products/CHAOS-fNFT-overview.md

 ## Introduction

-xPICA is a financial NFT (fNFT) that represents the locked yield-bearing version of PICA.
+Previously known as CHAOS, xPICA is a financial NFT (fNFT) that represents the locked yield-bearing version of PICA.
 Users will lock their PICA for various amounts of time to mint xPICA, an fNFT that represents the amount of PICA locked and the duration, with the relevant multiplier proportional to how long a user locked for.
 Users holding xPICA will earn yield in the form of PICA and other incubated tokens, as well as the yield from our actively managed treasury and various revenue streams such as network transactions.

 Financial NFTs (fNFTs) are a form of tokenization that allows composability and utility within DeFi ecosystems.
 The more widely used VE tokens, which function as receipts for locked assets, do not provide this functionality.